AlexanderC/ITest/README.md

 Loading library
 ------------

-If you are not using Composer
+If you are not using Composer you may add to autoloader the lib path or even include the files manualy

 Installing via Composer
 --------------------